DomDienst1995/mcad.library/readme.md

 The classes and functions in the Debug build make use of the different `console` outputting methods to give you real-time information and feedback about the configuration and operations.
 Use this build for development to help you track down bugs and errors in your code.

+*Debug Levels*

+You can set the amount of log calls the libary outputs to the console by declaring a variable called `MCAD_DEBUG` at the top of your script and assigning it a number from `0` to `2`.
+If you don't explicitly specify the debug level like this, the default is `0`.

+The different debug levels are as follows:

+* `0`: Output basic information such as constructors and certain method calls
+* `1`: Output more detailed information including supplied function arguments, etc.
+* `2`: Output very detailed information including low-level operations

 ##### **Release Build**

 The Release build has all `console` commands stripped out for performance reasons so will give you no feedback on the configuration and operations of the library.
 It is reccomended that you switch to the Release build when you are ready to distribute your app.